 When most people think of the healthcare profession, working with a lot of different people usually comes to mind.
-In many cases, you have to deal with patients and other team members on a daily basis.
-So, are there and medical careers designed for introverts?
+In many cases, you have to deal with patients and other team members on a regular basis.
+So, are there any medical careers for introverts?

 Introverts are people who prefer working alone.
-It’s a personality type that isn’t all that uncommon.
-Whether you’re shy, or you just work better focusing on your tasks without the distraction of others, everyone has their reason for being a bit more introverted than others.
+Whether you’re shy, or you work better when focusing on your tasks without the distraction of others, everyone has their reason for being more introverted than others.

 But, are there medical specialties for introverts?
-The healthcare field is so fast-paced and so focused on people, you might think it’s not the career field for you if you’re introverted.
-However, there are several behind the scenes jobs in the medical field.
+The healthcare field is so fast-paced and focused on people that you can be forgiven for thinking that it’s not the career for you if you’re introverted.
+However, there are several behind-the-scenes jobs that could be ideal.

-These positions allow you to help people and make a difference in healthcare, without having to work with many people directly.
-Determined introverts can have a well-paid position in the healthcare field.
-Some even end up being doctors or nurses.
-However, if you want a healthcare job that doesn’t require seeing a steady stream of people each day, you’re in luck.
+These positions allow you to assist people and make a huge difference in healthcare, without having to work with too many people directly.
+Determined introverts can find a well-paid position in the healthcare field.
+In fact, many end up becoming doctors and nurses.
+However, if you want a position that doesn’t require you to see a steady stream of people each day, you do have options!

 Table of Contents:

-If you consider yourself to be an introverted person, but you’ve always had an interest in health, there are jobs available that don’t deal with customers.
-Introverts can use learned skills and tips to work in just about any career.
-However, if you’re looking for something that fits your personality right now, there are several medical jobs to consider.
+If you’ve always had an interest in health, there are jobs available that don’t deal with customers.
+Introverts can use the skills that they’ve developed to work in just about any type of career.
+However, if you’re looking for a position that fits your personality right now, there are several medical jobs to look at more closely.

-This article will focus on the best medical careers for introverts.
-We will cover what your responsibilities will include within each career, and how you can still make a difference in people’s lives without having to interact with strangers on a daily basis.
+This guide will focus on the best medical careers for introverts.
+We will cover what your responsibilities will include in each career path, and how you can still make a difference in people’s lives without having to interact with strangers on a regular basis.

-We will also offer a few tips on how to be more comfortable as an introvert within any medical career.
-If you’ve always dreamed of being a doctor or nurse, but don’t think you can because of your personality, you can use these tips to help you be more comfortable.
+We will also offer tips on how to be more comfortable in any medical career.
+If you’ve always dreamed of being a doctor or nurse, but don’t think you can because of your personality type, you can use the advice found here to become far more comfortable.

-Medical lab technicians have an important job.
-They diagnose patients based on tests performed on blood, tissue, and other bodily fluids.
-They can also assist physicians in treating any conditions they may find.
+Medical lab technicians have a crucial job.
+They diagnose patients based on tests performed on blood, tissue and other bodily fluids.
+They also assist physicians in treating any health conditions that they discover.

-Being a lab tech is a great way to help patients directly, without having to work with them face-to-face.
-They typically work in doctor’s offices or hospitals but can be surprisingly quiet compared to other areas in a medical facility.
-There are plenty of hospital jobs that don’t require a degree.
+Being a lab tech is a great way to help patients without having to work with them face-to-face.
+They work in doctor’s offices or hospitals, but these places can be surprisingly quiet compared to other areas in a medical facility.

-A job as a lab technician is great for shy, quiet people because it requires very little interaction.
+A job as a lab technician is great for shy, quiet people because it requires minimal human interaction.
 You may have to work under a supervisor or lab manager.
 However, most of your work will be done independently each day.
-You’ll receive different samples, and you will then be able to test them on your own, using specialized equipment.
-While certain timelines need to be followed, working in a lab is often far less stressful than being ‘on the floor’ of a hospital, as you can work at a slower pace.
+You’ll receive different samples, and will then be able to test them on your own using specialized equipment.
+While certain timelines need to be followed, working in a lab is often far less stressful than being on the floor of a hospital as you can work at your own pace.